ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/NOTES/Zen Desk Automation.md

 ```

 ## Notes
-* How does CISO Global see the internal notes on our Zendesk Side?
-Only public comments are avliable
+- Can we have Zendesk make reply from AutoTask email become internal automatically?

 	* ~~Maria looking at contributing role~~
+	*

 ## Action Items
+- [ ] How does CISO Global see the internal notes on our Zendesk Side?
+Only public comments are avaliable
+- If we give them a license they would get internal notes